Special offer

 PARO Centre for Women’s Enterprise

 PARO is a nonprofit organization that helps empower women-led Ontario small business owners by promoting economic development through microfinancing programs.
-They offer many funding options for loans and grants for women and non-binary entrepreneurs.
+They offer various funding options, including loans and grants, for women and non-binary entrepreneurs.
 PARO also provincially represents the Women’s Enterprise Organizations of Canada’s National Loan Program, which provides loans up to $50,000.

 Startup Women

-While not specific to grants, Startup Women is available to early-stage entrepreneurs Canada-wide.
-This annual program offers topic-focused webinars, interactive one-on-one meetings with Startup Women industry leaders, and advisory circles.
+While not specific to grants, Startup Women is available to early-stage entrepreneurs across Canada.
+This annual program offers topic-focused webinars, interactive one-on-one meetings with Startup Women industry leaders and advisory circles.

 Cartier Women’s Initiative Awards